HarrialX/IBM-sysflow-KG/README.md

 We provide a [mitigation querying API](https://github.com/HarrialX/IBM-sysflow-KG/blob/main/API/query%20mitigation.ipynb).

+To play with it:
+(1) download required csv files from [here](https://drive.google.com/drive/folders/1RuPeBZ_2W6nFxpIovW_Qdi7Ixd_xP8jn?usp=sharing) and put those files into `<project_root>/data/mitre-attack'
-To play with it, simply specify the **TTP** code and which type of mitigation you want to get.
+(2) simply specify the **TTP** code and which type of mitigation you want to get.
 Simply seeing the jupyter notebook for running details.

+This API will save queries mitigations while printing messages about querying results.